Poaceae: Distribution

 The grass family is one of the most widely distributed and abundant groups of plants on Earth.
 Grasses are found on every continent, including Antarctica.
-The Antarctic hair grass, Deschampsia antarctica is one of only two plant species native to the western Antarctic Peninsula.
+The Antarctic hair grass, Deschampsia antarctica is one of only two flowering plant species native to the western Antarctic Peninsula.

 Ecology

 Grasses are the dominant vegetation in many habitats, including grassland, salt-marsh, reedswamp and steppes.
 They also occur as a smaller part of the vegetation in almost every other terrestrial habitat.

 Grass-dominated biomes are called grasslands.
 If only large, contiguous areas of grasslands are counted, these biomes cover 31% of the planet's land.
 Grasslands include pampas, steppes, and prairies.

 Grasses provide food to many grazing mammals, as well as to many species of butterflies and moths.

 Many types of animals eat grass as their main source of food, and are called graminivores – these include cattle, sheep, horses, rabbits and many invertebrates, such as grasshoppers and the caterpillars of many brown butterflies.
 Grasses are also eaten by omnivorous or even occasionally by primarily carnivorous animals.

 Grasses dominate certain biomes, especially temperate grasslands, because many species are adapted to grazing and fire.

 Grasses are unusual in that the meristem is near the bottom of the plant; hence, grasses can quickly recover from cropping at the top.

 The evolution of large grazing animals in the Cenozoic contributed to the spread of grasses.
 Without large grazers, fire-cleared areas are quickly colonized by grasses, and with enough rain, tree seedlings.
 Trees eventually outcompete most grasses.
 Trampling grazers kill seedling trees but not grasses.